 - Microsoft Windows Server 2012 x64 Editions

 - Microsoft Windows Server 2008 R2 x64 Editions

 VMware vCenter Server Privileges

 - Ensure that vCenter permissions are configured correctly as described in Permissions for Custom User Accounts.

 - The VMware vCenter Server user account used to install plug-ins must have administrator privileges for installation or upgrade.

-- For each ESX host, ensure that the acceptance level is CommunitySupported.
-Other acceptance levels are not supported.
+- For each ESX host, the acceptance level can be any of the following:

 Licenses and Features Enabled